On Being Rooted — Lessons from a Windy Day in the Forest

 Let us be supported by those quiet inner swaying movements — the ones that help us bend, breathe, feel, and help others as we stay grounded in our own roots.

-I guess being a tree is a bit easier in that respect — but what a beautiful metaphor, don’t you think?
+I guess being a tree is a bit easier than being a human in that respect — but what a beautiful metaphor, don’t you think?

 Warmly, Julia